-Academics at Timberlake Christian School are generally structured for the average and above average student, and we reserve the right to consider the feasibility of all parental or student requests for any type of academic accommodation for the student.
-TCS maintains a Secondary Academic Resource Program at extra cost to the parent to address accommodations and modifications needed by the student.
+Academics at Timberlake Christian School is generally structured for the average and above average student, and we reserve the right to consider the feasibility of all parental or student requests for any type of academic accommodation for the student.
+TCS maintains an Elementary Academic Resource Program at extra cost to the parent to address accommodations and modifications needed by the student.
 We will carefully examine options available and work with the parent and student within the framework of our program.
-Students enrolled in the Secondary Academic Resource Program full time will receive one elective credit for each academic year that he/she is enrolled in the program.
-Credit is not available for students enrolled part time.